Cliff Simpson (athlete): Early life

-Born in Temuka, Simpson was educated at King's High School in Dunedin, where he played fullback in the school's 1st XV rugby team, and was prominent in athletics, winning the intermediate athletics championship in 1944.
+Born in Temuka on 20 August 1928, Simpson was the son of George William and Winifred Margaret Simpson.
+He was educated at King's High School in Dunedin, where he played fullback in the school's 1st XV rugby team, and was prominent in athletics, winning the intermediate athletics championship in 1944.

 Athletics

 Simpson came to national attention when he won the New Zealand under-19 880 yards title, representing Otago, in 1946, recording a time of 2:00.6, and was second in the same event the following year.
 He went on to win the national senior title over the same distance in 1950; his winning time was 1:54.4.

 Simpson competed in the men's 880 yards and 1 mile at the 1950 British Empire Games in Auckland.
 He placed fourth in his heat of the 880 yards, and progressed to the final, in which he finished sixth in a time of 1:56.0.
 He ran 4:26.6 to finish sixth in his heat of the 1 mile, and did not advance further.